Doha Classification | Adductor-Related Most Common | Multidisciplinary Management

 Mechanism: Weakness or disruption of the posterior inguinal wall (transversalis fascia, conjoint tendon).
 Creates a "dilated superficial inguinal ring" without frank hernia.
 Imbalance between strong hip flexors and weak abdominal wall.

 Mechanism: Pubic symphysis stress reaction or osteitis pubis.
-Repeated shear forces cause bone marrow edema, secondary cleft formation (parasymphyseal cyst), and eventual sclerosis.
-MRI shows characteristic edema pattern.
+Repeated shear forces cause bone marrow oedema, secondary cleft formation (parasymphyseal cyst), and eventual sclerosis.
+MRI shows characteristic oedema pattern.

 Mechanism: Femoroacetabular impingement (FAI) or labral tear presents as groin pain.
 Cam or pincer morphology causes anterior impingement.
 Often coexists with adductor pathology - the hip is the hidden driver.